 SPONSOR: This live stream was made possible through generous grants from NASA.
 This material is based upon work supported by the National Aeronautics and Space Administration under Grant No. NNX16AB96A issued through the Science Education Mission Directorate.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Aeronautics and Space Administration.

 PARTNERS & COLLABORATORS: We are proud to work with the following organizations to bring you this live stream: NASA and the Parker Solar Probe mission, Meade Instruments/Coronado, and Magnetic Image Video.
-Our Spanish-language livestream has been graciously provided by the Moore Foundation.
+In addition, we are grateful for the support of the NSF facility at Cerro Tololo Inter-American Observatory.